 How business assets count for financial aid

-Both the FAFSA and CSS Profile require business owners to report the net worth of their business.
-However, the reported net worth is not counted dollar-for-dollar as a parent asset available for college.
-Instead, both applications calculate an adjusted net worth for a business before including it as a parent asset.
+The reported net worth of a business is not counted dollar-for-dollar as a parent asset available for college.
+Instead, both FAFSA and CSS Profile calculate an adjusted net worth for a business before including it as a parent asset.
 The same applies to farms.

 How to calculate business net worth